This post has been sponsored by Safeway. All thoughts and opinions are my own.

 - Add the butternut squash, cover, and cook for about 10 minutes or until the butternut squash is fork-tender, stirring occasionally.

-- Stir in the corn, kale, sun dried tomato, salt, quinoa, 1 cup of cheese, and almond milk.
+- Stir in the corn, kale, sun dried tomato paste, salt, quinoa, 1 cup of cheese, and almond milk.
 Adjusting seasoning with salt and pepper.
 Transfer to a baking dish, top with remaining cheese and croutons and bake for 15 minutes, until the cheese is melted.

 - Remove from oven, let it rest for about 5 minutes, then enjoy.